ionic-team/ionic-site/_posts/2015-03-17-platform-continuity.md

 Ionic allows you to customize settings, such as headers, tabs, transitions, toggles, action sheets, back-buttons, checkboxes, nav-buttons, and fonts, for each major platform.
 For example, now Ionic checkboxes automatically look like iOS checkboxes on iOS and Android checkboxes on Android.
 Our action sheet below looks significantly different on iOS than on Android.
 All of this happens automatically and is customizable.

-[ IMAGE COMPARING IOS/ANDROID ACTION SHEET ]
+ADD IMAGE COMPARING IOS/ANDROID ACTION SHEET

 Going forward, our criteria for acceptance into the [Ionic Showcase](http://showcase.ionicframework.com/) will emphasize platform continuity, in addition to beautiful design and unique functionality.
 We look forward to seeing what you build!

-Hear more about platform continuity in Adam’s talk at ng-conf (link to that part of the pres.)
+Hear more about platform continuity in [Adam’s talk at ng-conf](https://youtu.be/wvr11fvCeu4?t=4m41s):

-Embed video
+<iframe width="100%" height="510" src="//www.youtube.com/embed/wvr11fvCeu4?t=4m41s" frameborder="0" allowfullscreen></iframe>